auth0/docs/articles/architecture-scenarios/b2c/index.md

 There are many different ways Auth0 can be integrated into the CIAM project architecture.
 Auth0's flexibility comprehensively supports many different use cases, however keep in mind that not every project requires 100% of the capabilities provided by Auth0.

-When you embark on your journey to integrate with Auth0, there are many things for you to consider.
+When you make the decision to integrate with Auth0, there are many things for you to consider.
 Knowing what, when, and how best to implement something will help you focus on completing the necessary tasks at the right time.
 To help you with this, we've put together some [planning guidance](https://drive.google.com/a/auth0.com/file/d/1lQU-uPTfwEi58WJMKL2azUhZhvy9h1IU/view?usp=sharing) that details our recommended strategies.

 ## Implementation checklists

-Auth0 also provides helpful implementation planning [checklists](/architecture-scenarios/checklists/b2c-checklists) that you can use organize your implementation tasks.
+Auth0 also provides helpful implementation planning [checklists](/architecture-scenarios/checklists) that you can use organize your implementation tasks.
 There are six checklists that cover the following implementation steps:

 * Analyze
 * Design